terrancebrown/jekyll-blog/_pages/about.md

 I first lived in the southern wilds of Kagoshima where I had gorgeous weather and the majestic Sakurajima keeping me company before I moved to a small rural town in the south part of Nagano prefecture where I taught English at two high schools as well as trying to soldier on through the dreadful winters that Nagano is burdened with every winter.

-I then spent a few years in Shanghai, China, where I taught English.
+I then spent a few years in Shanghai, China, where I taught English, and ghot to explore the wonderful world of Chinese street food.

 I'm currently running my own business while also trying to tackle my ever-growing pile of books to be read.
 I still manage to get some gaming in over the weekends which helps me relax after a long week of work.